Cacti/documentation/Templates.md

 ![Add Host Template New](images/device-template-new.png)

 Now you'll find two sections added.
 First, let's deal with **Associated Graph Templates**.
-The Add **Graph template** select box holds all defined Graph Templates.
-Select the one we've just created
+The Add **Graph template** select drop-down contains all existing **Graph Templates**.
+In the images, you will see that we are creating a **Device Template** for a NetApp Filer and adding some common Graph Templates and Data Queries from the Cacti built-in collection.

 ![Host Template Associate Graph Template](images/device-template-new-gt.png)